Skip to main content

 Congratulations to our Distinguished Majors!

-Congratulations to our Distinguished Majors for succesfully defending their theses!
-Katie Haines Monuments in the Iron Age Landscape: Examining the Potential of a North-South Microregional Divide in Pembrokeshire through its Hillforts Advisor: Adria LaViolette Henry Hesford Quarrying Stone Tools in
+Congratulations to our Distinguished Majors for successfully defending their theses!
+Katie Haines - Monuments in the Iron Age Landscape, Henry Hesford - Quarrying Stone Tools in Prehistoric Cantabria, Cannon Slayton - Cups, Kraters, & Kleisthenes? and Grace Saunders - A Monumental Effort.

 Prof. Tyler Jo Smith featured in podcast on ancient alcohol by UVA Global

-Old Wine in New Bottles: The Art of Alcohol Across Antiquity Global Research Bytes with Tyler Jo Smith Join Professor Tyler Jo Smith, director of UVA's Interdisciplinary Archeology Program, as she explores the fascinating intersections of art, religion, and culture in the production and consumption
+Join Professor Tyler Jo Smith, director of UVA's Interdisciplinary Archeology Program, as she explores the fascinating intersections of art, religion, and culture in the production and consumption of alcohol across ancient civilizations.
+From the symposia of ancient Greece to the bronze vessels of China, this conversation delves into how alcohol shaped rituals, beliefs, and artistic traditions throughout history.

 UVA Researchers Document Russian Destruction of Ukrainian Archaeological Sites